-Brussels Sprouts are round spheres that resemble baby cabbages and are often roasted or sauteed in a hot pan.
-The flavors are slightly bitter, but when cooked or shaved thinly, become sweet and tender.
-Brussels Sprouts are great in salads instead of lettuce, or accompanied with other winter greens because of their unique taste and texture – they are just a bowlful of fun.
+Brussels Sprouts, those round spheres that resemble baby cabbages, are often roasted in the oven, or sauteed in a hot pan.
+The flavors are slightly bitter, but when cooked, become sweet and tender.
+Thinly shaved raw Brussels Sprouts are great in salads, instead of romaine, spinach or other winter lettuces because of their unique taste and texture, and they absorb the flavors of a vinaigrette.

-You can buy Brussels Sprouts on the stalks or loose in bags at the grocery store or farmers markets.
+You can find Brussels Sprouts on stalks or loose in bags at the grocery store, or farmers markets.
 I have grown Brussels Sprouts a few times in my yard and I wasn’t quite sure how to harvest them?
-Do I cut they whole stalk down or simply cut each bulb-like veggie off the base?
-Well, you can do both depending upon how many you need at the time, but in the end the entire plant needs to be cut down.
+Do I cut they whole stalk down or simply cut each bulb off the base?
+Well, as it turns out, most farmers cut the whole stalk down then remove each round sprout.

 Shaving Brussels Sprouts is a simple task, especially if you have a food processor – just use your slicing attachment.
 If you don’t have a food processor, a good knife works just as well.
-The thinner you make the pieces the better because the sprouts break down easily into tender greens when tossed in a vinaigrette.
+The thinner you make the slices, the better, because the sprouts break down easily into tender greens when tossed with the vinaigrette.

-Shaved Brussels Sprout & Kale Salad with Pecorino is much more than just a pile of winter greens, it’s loaded with pecorino cheese, dried cranberries and tossed in a champagne vinaigrette.
+This salad is much more than just a pile of winter greens, it’s loaded with Pecorino cheese, dried cranberries and tossed in a champagne vinaigrette.
 The combination is divine and is truly reminiscent of the season.
-This salad is perfect for holidays because you can make the entire salad ahead, including tossing it with the vinaigrette.
+It’s delightful to serve for the holidays because you can make the entire salad ahead of time.

 6 cups fresh Brussels Sprouts, about 1 1/2 pounds